amsolg/build-2025/ARCHITECTURE.md

 - Customer and partner stories
 - Q&A and panel discussions

+### keynotes/
+Contains notes and learnings from keynote sessions, such as:
+- Microsoft Build opening keynote
+- Unpacking the tech
+- Scott and Mark Learn to...LIVE

 ### announcements/
-Contains markdown files for:
+Contains:
-- Keynote announcements
+- Major announcements from Microsoft Build 2025
 - Product launches
-- Major updates (e.g., Copilot, Azure, Windows, Surface)
+- Important updates (e.g., Copilot, Azure, Windows, Surface)

-### agenda/
-Contains:
-- The full session catalog
-- Event schedule
-- Speaker list

 ### resources/
 Contains: